TheOdinProject/curriculum/rails_programming/advanced_forms_and_activerecord/active_record_callbacks.md

 Callbacks are useful and many, like `:after_create` and `:before_destroy`, are pretty common.
 There's no rocket science here, just a helpful concept.

 ### Additional Resources
 This section contains helpful links to other content.
-It isn't required, so consider it supplemental for if you need to dive deeper into something
+It isn't required, so consider it supplemental.

 * [WikiBooks Reference on Callbacks](http://en.wikibooks.org/wiki/Ruby_on_Rails/ActiveRecord/Callbacks)